azdavis/azdavis.net/posts/define-pl-01.md

 $$

-Finally, our most interesting inference rule yet defines the static semantics for if-expressions.
+Finally, our most interesting inference rule yet defines the static semantics for conditional expressions.
 It says that if

 - we have three arbitrary expressions $e_1$, $e_2$, and $e_3$,
 - and if $e_1$ has boolean type,
 - and if $e_2$ has type $\tau$ where $\tau$ is some type,
 - and if $e_3$ also has that same type $\tau$,

-then the whole if expression has type $\tau$.
+then the whole conditional expression has type $\tau$.

-Phew.
-That was kind of long.
-Let's write it out in inference rule form:
+We can express this more concisely with an inference rule:

 $$
 \frac